-From drag queens turning serious looks to pageant queens to those who’ll take off their wigs to bust a nasty dance breakdown, Toronto’s drag scene has got it all.
+Toronto’s drag scene has got everything from drag queens turning serious looks to pageant queens to those who’ll take off their wigs to bust a nasty dance breakdown.
 And while there’s a plethora of shows scattered across the city, you can always count on Church-Wellesley Village for your drag fix.
 Here are four drag hotspots you won’t want to miss.

 Crews & Tangos

-If you’re looking for great drag any day of the week, you can’t go wrong with Crews & Tangos (508 Church St.).
+If you’re looking for great drag any day of the week, you can’t go wrong with Crews & Tangos.
 With a pedigree that stretches back into the 1990s, it’s home to some of the city’s most seasoned queens like the legendary Michelle Ross, Ivory Towers, Sapphire, Allysin Chaynes, Priyanka, Tynomi Banks and Baby Bel Bel (the reigning Miss Crews & Tangos) and a fantastic launchpad for up-and-comers.

 Church Street Garage

-If it’s the second or third Sunday of the month, Church Street Garage (477 Church St.) is where The Imperial Court of Toronto holds its regal proceedings—aka brunch—featuring all kinds of talent, from drag performers to live musicians, in the form of an open stage.
+If it’s the second or third Sunday of the month, Church Street Garage is where The Imperial Court of Toronto holds its regal proceedings—aka brunch—featuring all kinds of talent, from drag performers to live musicians, in the form of an open stage.

-Rounding our list is the Smoking Hot Divas show at Woody’s (467 Church St.), one of the city’s most entertaining drag shows, featuring newer names (aka baby queens) as well as established talent, with the common denominator of setting the stage ablaze!
+Rounding our list is the Smoking Hot Divas show at Woody’s, one of the city’s most entertaining drag shows, featuring newer names (aka baby queens) as well as established talent, with the common denominator of setting the stage ablaze!

 Taking place on Sunday nights and featuring Toronto’s crème de la crème, it’s hosted by Sofonda and stars resident superstars Jada Shada Hudson and Devine Darlin.
 Over the years, Smoking Hot Divas has welcomed dozens of special guests, including Canada’s Drag Race superstars Priyanka, Scarlett BoBo, Tynomi Banks, BOA, and Juice Boxx.